The proposals are part of what the Liberals call a "complete renovation" of the independent school system.

 The government presents stricter measures for independent schools.

-A prohibition on value transfers for the first five years in the case of a new establishment, for the first three years in the case of a change of ownership, and for the first two years in the case of a supervisory order.
+A prohibition on value transfers for the first five years in the case of a new establishment, the first three years in the case of a change of ownership and the first two years in the case of a supervisory order.

 Requirements for separate reporting for individual school units.

-In certain cases, individual principals should be obliged to repay school funds if they are used in a way that constitutes a crime or if the payments are based on incorrect information.
+In certain cases, individual principals shall be obliged to repay school funds if they are used in a manner that constitutes a crime or if the payments are based on incorrect information.

 Principals who wish to close a school must notify the municipality no later than November 1 of the previous school year.